astibal/smithproxy_homepage/_posts/2020-08-31-Dev-Updates.markdown

 But we still have a lock on a free chunk list (actually it's a pre-sized [vector](https://en.cppreference.com/w/cpp/container/vector "fast standard library container")).
 Adding a new element into the pre-sized vector is quite fast, but still there might be a need to remove this lock in the future.
 We can write special, lock-free [singly-linked list](https://en.wikipedia.org/wiki/Linked_list#Singly_linked_list), but it seems it's an overkill doing so at this time.

 ### Bonus: memory corruption detection
 There is a new feature to fight (possible) memory corruption issues in [socle](https://github.com/astibal/socle/ "smithproxy foundation socket library").
-It's check of bytes *before* the pointer and *after* the end of allocated bytes.
+It's check of specific content *before* the allocated data and *after* the end of them.
 These zones are pre-allocated with parent chunk and we call them canaries:

 ```
     8B       64B        8B